Connecting Components

 Why this split works

-findAndObserve()is the cleanest way to keep a single record live- passing the
+findAndObserve()is the cleanest way to keep one record live- passing the

 chaptersquery directly is enough becausewithObservableswill observe it observeCount()gives you a cheap reactive count without loading another list into memory